EshaanAgg/web/src/content/blog/placements/oa_1.md

    }
    ```

    You are required to answer $q$ queries, where in each query, you will be provided with values $l$ and $r$.
-For each query, determine what is the probability that the above code will fail to print "Found" when any value $i$ (where $l \leq i \leq $r$) is chosen?
+For each query, determine what is the probability that the above code will fail to print "Found" when any value $i$ (where $l \leq i \leq r$) is chosen?

    Express this probability as an integer where the fraction is $\frac{P}{Q}$ and $gcd(P, Q) = 1$.
 You should compute $P * Q^{-1}$ modulo $10^9+7$, where $Q^{-1}$ is the modular inverse of $Q$ modulo $10^9+7$.